qeacourse/RoboNinjaWarrior/How to/meet_your_neato_v2_sim.md

 > ***Note:*** unfortunately, the simulator does not work with MATLAB online, so you will need to do interface to the simulator from your local MATLAB install.

-Use this [MATLAB drive link](https://drive.matlab.com/sharing/e74dfe9c-44ed-4695-bb93-281bf955050a) to connect to the code for this module.
-Once you accept this invitation, navigate to the ``QEASimulators`` directory.
+Use this [MATLAB drive link](https://drive.matlab.com/sharing/034caf7e-96fd-445f-a11e-a0ca9e9bfcc2) to connect to the code for this module.
+Once you accept this invitation, navigate to the ``QEASimulatorsV2`` directory.
 Run the following command in MATLAB.

 ```matlab
 >> qeasim start gauntlet_final